 HMRC have recently issued a consultation document on the simplification of the personal tax system, with ideas such as online tax accounts and pre-filled returns.

-The deadline for a non UK resident notifying HMRC of a disposal of UK property or an interest in a property rich company is 30 days after the completion of the sale.
-Penalties will be charged if this deadline missed even if no tax was due.
-A similar provision was introduced for UK residents disposing of UK properties not covered by capital gains tax main residence relief from 6 April 2020.
+The deadline for a non-UK resident notifying HMRC of a disposal of UK property or an interest in a property-rich company is 30 days after the completion of the sale.
+Penalties will be charged if this deadline is missed, even if no tax was due.
+A similar provision was introduced for UK residents disposing of UK properties not covered by CGT main residence relief from 6 April 2020.

 Payment of tax

 Income tax is normally withheld at source from salaries under the PAYE system.
 Savings income from most other UK sources is received after basic rate tax has been deducted.
 Under the self-assessment regime, any tax not collected through withholding is paid by payments on account and the final balancing payment due on 31 January after the end of the tax year.
 All CGT is due by 31 January following the year the gain arose.

 Individuals who do not pay at least 80% of their tax liability at source are required to make tax payments on account for the year, based on the level of income in the previous tax year.
 Payments on account are due in two instalments, on 31 January during the tax year and on 31 July following the tax year.
 Any outstanding tax due is payable by the filing deadline of 31 January after the end of the tax year.

 Employers are required to notify HMRC of total pay, benefits, and expenses paid or reimbursed, and the employee then makes a claim for allowable business expenses.

 In some cases, non-resident CGT (NRCGT) is due within 30 days of the disposal in line with when the NRCGT return must be submitted (see above).